Santiago Mariño: Spanish power weakens, paving the way to Independence

 After the Battle of Trafalgar (21 October 1805), Spain changed sides again, only to realign itself with France after Napoleon defeated Prussia in 1807.
-However, Spain was had been severely weakened by all these wars, opening an opportunity for the revolutionaries in South America.
+However, Spain had been severely weakened by all these wars, opening an opportunity for the revolutionaries in South America.

 Following this, the Spanish king, Ferdinand VII, was deposed by Napoleon in 1808.
 He had been on the throne just 48 days after his father Charles IV abdicated in his favor.
 He was replaced by Joseph Bonaparte, the elder brother of Napoleon, who ruled as king of Spain from 6 June 1808 to 11 December 1813.
 A "Supreme Central Junta" was formed to govern in the name of Ferdinand, marking the beginning of Spain's War of Independence from French domination.

 Joseph Bonaparte and his brother, Napoleon, led a long and bitter war against the British forces under the Duke of Wellington, culminating in Napoleon being forced to allow the reinstatement of Ferdinand VII on 11 December 1813, who ruled Spain until his death in 1833.